2020 Member Guide

 1. Volunteer Commitment

 All maintenance, programming, and fundraising is performed by the volunteer Members of Gardens for Charlestown.
 Every Member is expected to contribute at least 12 hours per season maintaining common areas (e.g., paths, border gardens, patio, trees, lawn, sheds and tools) or planning and/or volunteering for events or programs.
 These hours can be fulfilled by the Member or by the Plot Sharer(s).
-All activities are to be conducted under the direction of a Board Member or Coordinator, and hours should be recorded in the volunteer log book set up for that purpose.
+All activities are to be conducted under the direction of a Board Member or Coordinator, and hours should be recorded using the online app for volunteers set up for that purpose.
 If gardeners cannot attend the various monthly cleanups, due to health or schedule conflicts, alternative tasks that may be performed at their convenience can be assigned by the Maintenance or Border Coordinator.
 If gardeners do not fulfill their 12 hours of volunteer service, renewal of the plot is not guaranteed for the next year.
 The Board will review the circumstances and discuss options with the Member.